sts10/blog-hugo/content/post/2016-11-07-installing-ubuntu-on-my-old-macbook-pro.markdown

 Also, **WARNING**, this procedure completely wiped my OS X and all the files and applications on that installation, as I intended.
 There are ways to dual-boot both, but I wasn't interested in that as Mavericks was running super slow on this computer.
 Furthermore I think all the data I had on my USB stick is lost due to it being formatted in a certain way at some point in the procedure.

 **UPDATE (February 2017)**: Before moving ahead, you may want to consider the following.
-A helpful commenter, Brian Moran, (see below) writes that, when installing Ubuntu on an older Mac with a NVIDIA graphics card, it may be better to "boot in 'Legacy BIOS mode', not in 'EFI' mode":
+A helpful commenter, Brian Moran, writes that, when installing Ubuntu on an older Mac with a NVIDIA graphics card, it may be better to "boot in 'Legacy BIOS mode', not in 'EFI' mode":

 > Apparently what is happening is that both the open source and Nvidia drivers are buggy when doing an "EFI Install" on Mac machines.
 If full graphics performance is desired, a "Legacy BIOS Install" is needed.